andre-silva-14/starborn/README.md

 #### Set up the Environment

-After cloning the repository, install the requirements and set up a `SECRET_KEY`:
+After cloning the repository, install the requirements and setup a `SECRET_KEY`:

     $ pip install -r requirements.txt
     $ export SECRET_KEY=**************************

-#### Compiling the code
+#### Running the Server

-To compile the necessary code, cd into the directory containing `manage.py`
+To run the server, cd into the directory containing `manage.py` and run build followed by runserver:

     $ cd starborn

-and compile the Typescript and Sass before running the server:

-    $ tsc -t es6 --outDir ./static/scripts/dist static/scripts/stars.ts
-    $ sass ./static/styles/styles.scss ./static/styles/dist/styles.css
+    $ py manage.py build
     $ py manage.py runserver